 Fact #29: Another Story of Glory

-Truffles, a guinea pig from the United Kingdom was mentioned in a Guinness World Record for the longest jump by any guinea pig in history.
+Truffles, a guinea pig from the United Kingdom, was mentioned in a Guinness World Record for the longest jump by any guinea pig in history.
 It was a 48cm jump in the year 2012.
 Also, a guinea pig named Puckel Martin has a record of the highest jump which was 7.8cm.

-Related: Can Guinea Pigs Jump and If They Can, How High?
+Related: Can Guinea Pigs Jump? | If They Can, How High?

 Fact #30: The Oldest Breed